RedHatInsights/insights-pup/README.md

 Use `curl` to post to the service and see if it all gets validated as expected.

     curl -vvvv -d '{"rh_account": "12345", "principal": "12345", "url": "http://localhost:8081/some-archive.tar.gz", "payload_id": "123134kjlk"}' localhost:8080/api/validate

+**NOTE** Your nginx IP may not resolve to localhost.
+Use `docker/podman inspect nginx | grep IP` to get the IP address to use in place

 You should also be able to check the inventory service that a host was updated/added.
 Use a base64 encoded header for `x-rh-identity` that looks like this when decoded: `{"identity": {"account_number": "12345", "org_id": 12345"}}`